We’re living in a dystopia and we don’t know when it will end.

 However, these types of flexible accommodations haven’t come to fruition strictly because of the global pandemic; they’ve been around for years.

 At HotelsByDay, we’ve offered morning, afternoon, and early evening hotel rooms across North America since 2015.
-What’s more, you can get a heck of a lot more than coffee, tea and internet with a flexible hotel room; your booking also enables access to hotel fitness equipment, pool/jacuzzi, business center, baggage storage, and much more.
+These rooms offer a heck of a lot more than coffee, tea and internet with a flexible hotel room; your booking also enables access to hotel fitness equipment, pool/jacuzzi, business center, baggage storage, and much more.

 At the end of 2019, we acquired DayAxe to extend our daycation offerings to hourly luxury hotel amenities like resort pools and spas.